ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 Add an H2 above the component to give your page the correct heading structure.
 You can view [page layout examples with the 'add another' component](/components/add-another/#examples-tab).

-#### Item names
+#### Item labels

-The item name should be short and succinct.
+Give the item a short and succinct name.
 For example person, room, date, income or session.

-This name will be used in the:
+The name will be used in the:

 - item title (in sentence case)
 - form field titles (in hidden text)